Keith Law (writer)

-Keith Law is an American baseball writer for The Athletic.
+Keith Law (born June 1, 1973) is an American baseball writer for The Athletic.
 He previously wrote for ESPN.com and ESPN Scouts, Inc from 2006 – 2019.
 He was formerly a writer for Baseball Prospectus and worked in the front office for the Toronto Blue Jays.
 He is a member of the Baseball Writers' Association of America.

 Early life

 Born on June 1, 1973, Law grew up in Smithtown, New York, on Long Island.
 He graduated with honors from Harvard University, where he majored in sociology and economics.
 He received his Master of Business Administration from Carnegie Mellon's Tepper School of Business.